superfaceai/docs/docs/tutorials/getting-api-keys/google-maps.md

     ![google-restrict-key.jpg](/img/tutorials/getting-api-keys/google-restrict-key.jpg)

-6. If this is you first Google Cloud project, claim your 300$ in credit offered by the banner at the top of the page.
+6. If this is your first Google Cloud project, claim your $300 in credit offered by the banner at the top of the page.
 You will need to do this to be able to use the API as Google goes not offer any free quota.
 You will be asked for a valid credit card to perform a free verification.
 After that, you will have 90 days to use the credit.

     ![google-free-credit.png](/img/tutorials/getting-api-keys/google-free-credit.png)